drex33/azure-docs.ko-kr/articles/azure-app-configuration/enable-dynamic-configuration-azure-functions-csharp.md

             options.Connect(Environment.GetEnvironmentVariable("ConnectionString"))
                    // Load all keys that start with `TestApp:` .Select("TestApp:*")
-                   // Configure to reload configuration if the registered 'Sentinel' key is modified .ConfigureRefresh(refreshOptions =>
+                   // Configure to reload configuration if the registered sentinel key is modified .ConfigureRefresh(refreshOptions =>
                       refreshOptions.Register("TestApp:Settings:Sentinel", refreshAll: true));
         });